fableh/azubi_train_2018/exercise4/README.md

 Pleas save the response as a file with the following name iot_data.json.

-Open the file wit a text editor of your choice and edit the structure a bit:
+Open the file wit a text editor of your choice and edit the structure a bit an finally save it:

 <img src="./img/ODATA_ADJUST.PNG" width="100%">